allen-liaoo/J-Cord/docs/Object_Hierarchy.md

  - IRole - A label that can be put on a set of guild members.
  - IGuildEmoji - A custom emoji that can be used within a guild.
  - IIntegration - A guild integration that enables user to integrate tools from third party accounts.
+ - IGuildVoiceState - A voice state for a member in a guild.

 ### Channel
 IChannel - A communication pipeline.